donatelloOo/brewery-metrics-gateway/README.md

 Design is decoupled in 2 concepts:

-- The gateway **handlers** that receive periodic requests from your connected devices
+- The gateway **handlers** that receives periodic requests from your connected devices
-- The gateway **forwarders** that convert and send your the metrics to target tracking systems
+- The gateway **forwarders** that converts and send your metrics to target tracking systems

 Currently, it supports the following: